 When designing a timber beam, deflection is the governing factor in most cases.
-This is especially true in a Mid-Rise building where high standards need to be met or long spans between columns are required.
+This is especially true in a mid-rise building where high standards need to be met or long spans between columns are required.
 MASSLAM offers the perfect solution considering the unique stiffness.

-There are many reasons that influence creep.
 Creep is mostly caused through a long-term and constant application of load.
-Further, this complex phenomenon is influenced by the moisture content, ambient condition, size and load history.
-As part of the serviceability deflection calculations, the load factor for creep deformation (j2 = 2) has been included into the equation to consider the effect of creeping.
-The stiffness of MASSLAM and the consideration above ensure that the requirement on deflection are always secured and will never fall below the deflection requirement.
+This complex phenomenon is influenced by the moisture content, ambient condition, size, and load history.
+As part of the serviceability deflection calculations, the load factor for creep deformation ( $j^2 = 2$ ) is included into the equation to consider the effect of creeping.